isomerpages/ogp/_about-us/design/zulhilmi.md

   * Facilitated a one-week design sprint which led to the birth of Queue, Diverter, and Patient Tracker, and also pushed for the product to be used live by clinics.

   * Strategised the long term vision for HealthTech design, and acceleated the speed of design and development for the consolidated patient and clinic experience.
-quote: It’s all about the quality of life and finding a happy balance between work and friends and family.
+quote: Rejoice with your family in the beautiful land of life.
 linkedinId: ""

 ---